Peashooter101/CSULB_CECS-328/README.md

 - You want to combine the ingredients until you are left with only `0`.

 Return a list of integers representing the indeces of combinations at each step.

+This problem was intended to be solved with Memoization.
+This problem was solved by naively reducing the number of ingredients to 8, before performing Memoization.